 B5, or the pantothenic acid group, has an RDA of 5 milligrams.
 A deficiency causes paresthesia; that’s a tingling sensation in the nerves.
 It’s a mild form of nerve damage.
 Overdoses can cause nausea and diarrhea.
-B5 is common in many foods, so it’s very difficult to get a deficiency of it.
+As B5 is common in many foods, it’s difficult to become deficient in it.

-Next, we have B6 or pyridoxine.
+Next in the family is B6 or pyridoxine.
 The RDA there is 1.3 milligrams.
 Deficiency of B6 causes anemia or low blood counts and also neuropathy or nerve damage.
 Ironically, overdoses of B6 also can cause nerve damage or neuropathy.
-Common sources include bananas, watermelon, tomato juice, broccoli, spinach, acorn squash, potatoes, rice, and chicken breast.Even slightly overdosing on B6 can actually cause nerve damage.
+Common sources include bananas, watermelon, tomato juice, broccoli, spinach, acorn squash, potatoes, rice, and chicken breast.Even slightly overdosing on B6 can cause nerve damage.
 Be sure you’re taking the proper dose.
 Click To Tweet

 There’s evidence to support vitamin B6 for nerve healing.
-For those who have, say, carpal tunnel syndrome—a very common compression of the median nerve in the wrist—long-term healing and outcomes will be better if you take moderate supplements of vitamin B6.
-Again, I have to caution you that even slightly overdosing on B6 can actually cause nerve damage.
-Thus, be sure you’re taking the proper dose.
+For those who have, for example, carpal tunnel syndrome—a common compression of the median nerve in the wrist—long-term healing and outcomes will be better if you take moderate supplements of vitamin B6.
+However, use caution; even slightly overdosing on B6 can cause nerve damage, thus, be sure you’re taking the proper dose.

 B7 or biotin has an RDA of 30 micrograms.
 Deficiency causes dermatitis and dementia.
 It is also a vitamin that is common in many foods.

-Next, we have B9 or folic acid.
-The RDA is 400 micrograms.
+B9 or folic acid has an RDA is 400 micrograms.
 Deficiencies of folic acid are most important in pregnant women where they can cause a serious neurological developmental disorder called neural tube defects, such as spina bifida.
 Pregnant women should definitely take folic acid.
-Deficiencies in other populations or in anyone can also cause anemia.
-Sources include tomato juice, green beans, broccoli, spinach, asparagus, and black-eyed peas, and lentils.
+Deficiencies in other populations can also cause anemia.
+Sources include tomato juice, green beans, broccoli, spinach, asparagus, black-eyed peas, and lentils.

 Learn more about the most familiar B vitamins

 B12 or cyanocobalamin has an RDA of 2.4 micrograms.
-A deficiency causes a megaloblastic anemia—again, a low blood count of a specific type that can be diagnosed simply by doing a blood test.
+A deficiency causes megaloblastic anemia—a low blood count of a specific type that can be diagnosed simply by doing a blood test.
 Common sources include meats, poultry, fish, shellfish, milk, and eggs.

-Now we’re on to vitamin C or ascorbic acid.
+One of the next major vitamins is vitamin C or ascorbic acid.
 The RDA is 90 milligrams.
-Deficiencies cause scurvy, which I talked about previously.
-Sources are very common in fruits and vegetables such as spinach, broccoli, red bell peppers, snow peas, tomato juice, kiwi, mango, orange, and actually, there are very high levels in strawberries.
+Deficiencies cause scurvy, but this can be prevented with common sources of fruits and vegetables such as spinach, broccoli, red bell peppers, snow peas, tomato juice, kiwi, mango, orange, and surprisingly, there are high levels in strawberries.

-It’s been long recognized that vitamin C is important for wound healing.
-As I mentioned previously, vitamin C is important for making structural proteins, the kind of things that hold our cells and tissue together.
-Therefore, if you’ve just had surgery or if you’re healing from an injury, taking extra vitamin C for a period of time will help you heal faster
+It’s been long recognized that vitamin C is important for wound healing, as it is important for making structural proteins, the kind of things that hold our cells and tissue together.
+Therefore, if you’ve just had surgery or if you’re healing from an injury, taking extra vitamin C for a while will help you heal faster.

 Learn more about whether Vitamin C can protect you from the common cold

-Vitamin D, or the cholecalciferols, have an RDA of 5 to 10 micrograms.
-A deficiency of vitamin D is called rickets, something that’s been recognized for a long time—longer than we’ve known about vitamin D. That causes abnormalities in bone development.
+Vitamin D, or the cholecalciferols, have an RDA of five to 10 micrograms.
+A deficiency of vitamin D is called rickets, a condition that has been known for several centuries—longer than we’ve known about vitamin D—that causes abnormalities in bone development.